EricElmoznino/mastermind-gfn/README.md

-# mastermind-gfn
+# Mastermind RL
-A Generative Flow Network trained to play the game Mastermind
+An RL agent trained to play the game Mastermind